Changing Supplier Experience

 - Compile all relevant data surrounding the expiring contract.

-- Evaluate, value and select vendor.
+- Evaluate, value and select supplier.

 - Execute the new contract.